Are you looking for an equipment rental agreement template?

 1. Equipment subject to rent

-Here you should include a clear description of the equipment that is being rented.
+Here you should include a clear description of the equipment that is being rented, as this will form the foundation of your equipment lease agreement.

 Your description should consist of: